aswinsubhash/SOLID-Principles-Using-Dart/README.md

      ### 1. Single Responsibility Principle (SRP)

-     *There should never be more than one reason for a class to change.*
+     *"There should never be more than one reason for a class to change"*

      Let's look at a class that violates the SRP.